Breast Reduction in Minneapolis, MN

 Breast reduction surgery, which is also called a “reduction mammoplasty,” is a surgical procedure where excess breast tissue is removed and tightened, and the nipple and areola are repositioned.
 Breast reduction surgery can also include a full breast lift as well.
-Excess tissue weighs breasts them down, but after the tissue is removed and the skin is tightened, the breasts become lighter and perkier.
+Excess breast tissue weighs breasts down, but after the breast tissue is removed and the breast skin is tightened, the breasts become lighter and perkier.

 There are two main types of breast reduction surgery: Vertical Reduction Mammoplasty and Anchor Incision Reduction Mammoplasty.

 Board Certified Plastic Surgeon Dr. Landis performs the vertical breast reduction.
 This approach minimizes scarring and produces a more forward projecting and perkier breast.
 Also, it is less painful and has a quicker recovery.

 Dr. Landis offers knowledge, experience, and high ethical standards of medical excellence and professionalism.
 Together we can build a partnership to achieve your optimal aesthetic results while improving your self image and quality of life.MEET DR. LANDIS

 Am I a Suitable Candidate for Breast Reduction Surgery?